tsahara/r7rs/content/procs.md

 {{< label "environments" >}}

-This procedure returns a specifier for the environment that results by starting with an empty environment and then importing each \var{list}, considered as an import set, into it.
+This procedure returns a specifier for the environment that results by starting with an empty environment and then importing each _list_, considered as an import set, into it.
 (See section~\ref{libraries} for a description of import sets.)
 The bindings of the environment represented by the specifier are immutable, as is the environment itself.